Jason-Les/trezor-simple-sign/README.md

 # trezor-simple-sign

 ## About
-Very simple tool for signing messages and transactions with trezor.
+Very simple command-line tool for signing messages and transactions with trezor.
 This was written using the SatoshiLab's python-trezor API available here: https://github.com/trezor/python-trezor

 Please do not use for mainnet transactions without first reviewing and testing code yourself.
 Tool's intention is to be